The world’s safest airlines for 2021

 - Not being on the European Union Blacklist (one star)

-- Being fatality free for the past 10 years (one star)
+- Being fatality free for the past ten years (one star)

 - Being FAA (Federal Aviation Authority) endorsed (one star)

-- Originating from a country that meets all 8 ICAO safety parameters (International Civil Aviation Organization) (two stars)
+- Originating from a country that meets all eight ICAO safety parameters (International Civil Aviation Organization) (two stars)

-No stars are awarded if the airline does not completely meet that criteria.
-Stars are also docked if the airline's fleet has been grounded by the country's governing aviation safety authority over safety concerns in the past five years or if the airline only operates Russian-built aircrafts.
-These are the airlines that scored the highest this year.
+No stars are awarded if the airline does not completely meet those criteria.
+Stars are also docked if the airline's fleet has been grounded by the country's governing aviation safety authority over safety concerns in the past five years or if the airline only operates Russian-built aircraft.

 How does this list stack up against fatalities?

-Qantas isn't the online airline to be incident-free when it comes to fatalities – though it probably gets that reputation from the movie Rain Man.
-The majority of airlines on this list have been incident free since 1970, including Emirates, Etihad, EVA Air, Finnair, Hawaiian Airlines, Swiss, Virgin Atlantic and Virgin Australia - not to mention all of the low cost carriers that are mentioned below.
+Qantas isn't the only airline to be incident-free when it comes to fatalities – though it probably gets that reputation from the movie Rain Man.
+The majority of airlines on this list have been incident-free since 1970, including Emirates, EVA Air, Finnair, Hawaiian Airlines, Virgin Atlantic and Virgin Australia, not to mention the low-cost carriers that are mentioned below.

 Of the rest, this is what the number of fatal incidents looks like.
 Beside each is the year of that carrier's last fatal incident.